 If your search has led you to this blog post, you’re no doubt already considering the pros and cons of relocating for work.
 Of course, this is a significant decision, involving complex logistics and moving expenses.
 As anyone who has ever moved for a job will tell you, it’s a colossal upheaval!
 While this can be offputting, it is essential to recognise the benefits that relocating for a job may hold for you.

 A new career opportunity can open many doors, doors that may lead to higher salaries, career advancement or even your dream job!
 Relocating can also improve your relationships with friends and family, as a result of a better work-life balance!

 Could the Grass be Greener Up-North?

-Until not so long ago, a move to the big smoke (AKA London) pretty much guaranteed a massive pay rise and with it, a better quality of life.
+Until not so long ago, moving to London for a job pretty much guaranteed a massive pay rise and with it, a better quality of life.
 Now it seems that although salaries are still higher there, the number of people relocating to Manchester from London is overtaking those moving the other way.

-And it’s not just people; businesses are moving too!
+And it’s not just people; businesses and their employees are relocating too!
 According to a recent report by CW Jobs, 26% of Tech Professionals questioned in the survey relocated up North from London.

 Additionally, the report asked Techies where they thought the next up and coming UK Tech Hub would be.
 The result?
 24% said Manchester, 12% thought Leeds and only 10% predicted that London would hold onto its crown.

 So why are people and businesses choosing Manchester over London?
 Furthermore, what does the North have to offer those who are offered a relocation deal?
-We explore the disadvantages of relocation compared with the benefits of living in this fantastic city.
+We explore the advantages of relocating up north for work compared with the disadvantages of living in the capital.

-Disadvantages and Benefits to Relocating From London to Manchester For a Job
+Advantages and Disadvantages to Relocating for a Job